elidupree/live-prop-test/README.md

 In this case, the generated regression test is valid code, so let's copy it directly into our code!

+During *unit* tests, there is no time-based throttling for top-level calls to functions from the crate being tested.
+All live-prop-test tests on those calls will always be run, even if you don't initialize live-prop-test explicitly.

-`live_prop_test::initialize_for_unit_tests()` disables time-based throttling within the test, making sure that all direct function calls are tested.
-(If a function with tests calls another function with tests, we don't currently make any API guarantees about whether the inner function will be tested.
+(Note that this only applies to top-level calls; if a function with tests calls another function with tests, we don't currently make any API guarantees about whether the inner function will be tested.
 The current implementation tests all such calls, which could be a problem for expensive tests on calls with many iterations/branches.
-A future version of live-prop-test may test none of them, or test only a deterministic subset of them.)
+A future version of live-prop-test may test none of them, or test only a subset of them.)

 ## Details